-More active forms of sousveillance confront surveillance by using wearable computing to surveill the surveillers reflectively, bringing into question the very act of surveillance itself.
+More active forms of sousveillance confront surveillance by using wearable computing to surveil the surveillers reflectively, bringing into question the very act of surveillance itself.
 Because of the mobility of the modern individual, this act is best accomplished by mobile, wearable computers.
-In the mobile society of the early twentyfirst century, Western societies move among milieus.
+In the mobile society of the early twenty-first century, Western societies move among milieus.
 Their personal environments travel with them in the unstable environment of ostensibly neutral public spaces such as streets, sidewalks, shopping malls, etc. (Lefebvre 1991; Wellman 2001).
 In such milieus, individuals are largely responsible for their own security and integrity.
 Wearable computing devices afford possibilities for mobile individuals to take their own sousveillance with them.
 Given this frequent sociophysical mobility, it makes sense to invent forms of wearable computing to situate research devices on the bodies of the surveilled (customer, taxicab passenger, citizen, etc.).
 The act of holding a mirror up to society, or the social environment, allows for a transformation of surveillance techniques into sousveillance techniques in order to watch the watchers.

 The goal of the performances reported here is less to understand the nature of surveillance than to engage in dialogues with front-line officials and customer service personnel at the point-of-contact in semi-public and commercial locations.
+With Gary Marx, we are interested in how "the relationship between the data collector and the subject may condition evaluations, as may the place" (1998: 176).
 We attempt, as a systems analyst might, to engage our points of contact (managers, clerks, security workers, etc.) without claiming to understand complicated internal hierarchical considerations or politics within large bureaucratic, sometimes multinational, organizations.
-Instead, the performers instigate situations in order to a) gauge the degree to which customer service personnel will try to suppress photography in locations where it is forbidden, and (b) break unstated rules of asymmetric surveillance using new wearable computing inventions (Mann and Niedzviecki 2001).
+Instead, the performers instigate situations in order to:

+- (a) gauge the degree to which customer service personnel will try to suppress photography in locations where it is forbidden; - (b) (break unstated rules of asymmetric surveillance using new wearable computing inventions (Mann and Niedzviecki 2001).

 The collecting of digital images, via photographs or videos, is usually prohibited by store personnel because of stated policy, explicit norms, or unconscious norms that are only realized when they are breached.
-The surveilled become sousveillers who engage social controllers (customs officials, shopkeepers, customer service personnel, security guards, etc.) using devices that mirror those used by these social controllers.
+The surveilled become sousveillers who engage social controllers (customs officials, shopkeepers, customer service personnel, security guards, etc.) by using devices that mirror those used by these social controllers.